SoftwareBrothers/api-app-bootstrap/README.md

 ## Swagger API docs

 After running the app generated documentation is available under `http://localhost:8080/documentation`.
 To document new routes take a look hapi-swagger pacakge: https://github.com/glennjones/hapi-swagger or check any existing routes.

+## Deployment

+Application can be deployed on Kubernetes by using [Codeship](codeship.io) as a Continuous Delivery system.
+There is a separate documentation which can be found here: [kubernetes deployment](infrastructure/k8s/README.md) where you can find information on how to set this up.